PraveshKunwar/PraveshKunwar/README.md

 <h1 align="center">Hey, I am Pravesh Kunwar!
 Welcome :) 👋</h1>

 <h3 align="center" style="display: flex; align-items: center; justify-content: center;">
-  About Me 🇳🇵
+  About Me 📝
   <img src="https://icons.iconarchive.com/icons/wikipedia/flags/512/NP-Nepal-Flag-icon.png" width="30" height="30" style="margin-left: 8px;" />
 </h3>

 Hi, my name is Pravesh Kunwar.
 I am a software developer who loves to code, especially with Javascript, Typescript, and C++.
+I'm currently a student pursuing a B.S in Computer Science at the University of Michigan.
+I enjoy coding and collaborating on projects that can have a significant impact in any area!

 <h3 align="center">Github Statistics 📊</h3>